aamks/aamks/README.md

 Aamks is a linux platform for assessing fire safety of humans in buildings.
-It runs hundreds or thousands of fire simulations (CFAST) and evacuation simulations (a-evac) and then evaluates the results.
+It runs hundreds of fire simulations (CFAST) and evacuation simulations (a-evac) and then evaluates the results.

 Aamks workflow: